No Knead Oatmeal Sandwich Bread (Vegan, Oil-Free)

 The beauty of no-knead bread is the simplicity of it.
 The initial rise is a long one, so you have to plan ahead, but there’s no fussing with oiling of bowls and pans, or finicky temperature control (it rises it at room temperature), the dough pretty much takes care of itself.
 I usually start it in the late evening and bake it off at some point the next day; if your house is coolish, the dough is pretty forgiving and holds well.
 The long, slow rise is what helps develop the gluten, as well as that yummy, artisanal flavour.

 The dough can be sticky, but if you work quickly and use lots of flour, it’s not a problem; just make sure you’ve got enough flour down to keep the dough from sticking to the towel (you want an extra-large tea towel for this – I find those with a waffle texture result in less sticking).
 The flour works just as well as oil at keeping the dough from drying out while it rises (I never would have believed it, but it does).

 I like to sprinkle a handful of uncooked oats under the loaf before setting it to rise, since they add a nice, rustic touch to the finished bread (the bottom of the dough becomes the top of the loaf).

-You’ll need a cast iron dutch oven or other round, oven proof vessel with a lid for baking (you might want to halve the recipe if your pot is small).
-No need to oil it, the dough won’t stick).
+You’ll need a large (6 – 7 quart) cast iron dutch oven or other round, oven proof vessel with a lid for baking (you might want to halve the recipe if your pot is small).
+No need to oil it, the dough won’t stick.
 Once the formed loaf has sat through its second rise, the dough gets flipped upside down into the pot before baking.
-The lid seals in the steam, creating an environment similar to that of an old school wood fired oven.
+The lid seals in the steam, creating an environment similar to that of an old wood fired oven.